difference between lok sabha and rajya sabha

 No state can be left unrepresented in the Rajya Sabha.
 All states are guaranteed representation.
 By-elections ensure vacancies are filled.

-The Lok Sabha is generally considered more powerful, especially in financial matters.
-It can override the Rajya Sabha in certain cases.
+The Lok Sabha is generally considered more robust, especially in financial matters.
+It can override the Rajya Sabha in some instances.

-What is the function of Lok Sabha and Rajya Sabha?
+What are the main functions of Lok Sabha and Rajya Sabha?

 Lok Sabha: Makes laws, controls the budget, and represents the public.

-Rajya Sabha: Reviews, amends, and suggests changes to laws proposed by the Lok Sabha, and represents the states of India.
+Rajya Sabha: This body reviews, amends, and suggests changes to laws proposed by the Lok Sabha and represents the states of India.

 What types of bills can be introduced in the Lok Sabha?